 If you enjoyed the article and would like to see more, become a member or donate to the RNHA today!
 The Republican National Hispanic Assembly is a not for profit organization.
 We are an independent media institution funded by small donors.
 We depend on you to continue to produce quality content.

 Ariel Rivera-Diaz ran for State Assembly in the 2018 NYS Elections.
 He served as Bronx Borough Coordinator for 2017 NYC Mayoral Candidate Nicole Malliotakis.
-Ariel has traveled to Nicaragua as a volunteer to help teach people English and rebuild a mental health hospital for children.
 Ariel is an active member of the Bronx GOP and has assisted in grassroots efforts to increase civic engagement among voters.
-He is a recipient of the James H. Hackett Oratory Award.
+He is a recipient of the James H. Hackett Oratory Award in high school.